ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/AudioEngine Example.rst

 .. _sdk_qtmultimedia_audioengine_example:

 QtMultimedia AudioEngine Example
 ================================

 *Audio Engine* demonstrates 3D sound control using the Qt Audio Engine API.

-.. rubric:: Running the Example
-   :name: running-the-example

 To run the example from Qt Creator, open the **Welcome** mode and select the example from **Examples**.
 For more information, visit Building and Running an Example.

 Files: